ianduquette/MultiQuery/README.md

 # MultiQuery

-Execute SQL queries against multiple PostgreSQL databases simultaneously with bulletproof security.
+Execute SQL queries against multiple PostgreSQL databases with real-time streaming results and bulletproof security.

 ## Overview

-MultiQuery is a command-line tool designed for DevOps and database administrators that allows you to run SQL queries against multiple PostgreSQL databases and view the results in a unified format.
-It features dual-layer security with query validation and read-only transactions, supports CSV output, and provides detailed connection diagnostics.
+MultiQuery is a command-line tool designed for DevOps and database administrators that allows you to run SQL queries against multiple PostgreSQL databases with real-time streaming results.
+It features dual-layer security with query validation and read-only transactions, supports CSV output, and provides detailed connection diagnostics with immediate feedback as each database completes.

 ## Key Features

+- **Real-Time Streaming Results**: See results immediately as each database completes - no waiting for slow databases
 - **Dual-Layer Security**: Query validation + read-only transactions prevent any data modifications
-- **Multi-Database Execution**: Run queries across multiple PostgreSQL environments simultaneously
+- **Multi-Database Execution**: Run queries across multiple PostgreSQL environments with immediate feedback
-- **Flexible Output**: Table format (default) or CSV export for data analysis
+- **Flexible Output**: Table format (default) or CSV export for data analysis with streaming support
-- **DevOps Friendly**: Perfect for monitoring, reporting, and script generation
+- **DevOps Friendly**: Perfect for monitoring, reporting, and script generation with responsive feedback
 - **Comprehensive Diagnostics**: Detailed connection testing and verbose error reporting
 - **Fast & Efficient**: Optimized output formatting with StringBuilder for large result sets